How to Help Your Depression

 For me, that started way back as a baby, always being the chunky, husky, chubby kid.

-The reason this is relevant is because through the path of latching onto the idea of eating real food to discover my real physique, in the process of shedding close to 100 pounds, I discovered that my confidence was going up and that antidepressants were not the only way how to treat depression.
+The reason this is relevant is that through the path of latching onto the idea of eating real food to discover my real physique, in the process of shedding close to 100 pounds, I discovered that my confidence was going up and that antidepressants were not the only way how to treat depression.

 I had always been intrigued by the power of food and really saw it in action, when for example after a wild salmon meal, my mind actually felt better.